-GP: How has response been from real D&D players?
+GP: How has the response been from real D&D players?

 Raven: The best compliment I received was when a player at Gen•Con (the world's largest role-playing game convention) said, "This is D&D that was written by a DM (Dungeon Master)."
-The other thing that cracked me up was when a group of four players had beaten an ogre and starting arguing over the treasure.
-That's when I knew we had capture the true essence of D&D.
+The other thing that cracked me up was when a group of four players had beaten an ogre and start arguing over the treasure.
+That's when I knew we had captured the true essence of D&D.

 GP: Will the game appeal to players who have no D&D experience?